Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Introduction

 With the advent of software defined networking (SDN) and network function virtualization (NFV), network services can be deployed as a sequence of software functions or \acp{sfc} that can be flexibly interconnected and elastically executed at distributed cloud locations \cite{Wel:B16}.
-A number of studies have investigated the problem of joint \ac{sfc} placement and routing with the objective of either maximizing accepted service requests \cite{huang2021throughput,yue2021throughput}, or minimizing overall resource cost \cite{BarLloTulRam:C15,BarCorLloTulVicMor:J16}.
+A number of studies have investigated the problem of joint \ac{sfc} placement and routing with the objective of either maximizing accepted service requests \cite{huang2021throughput,yue2021throughput}, or minimizing overall resource cost \cite{BarLloTulRam:C15,barcelo2016IoT,Feng_et_al_2017_Infocom}.
 Nonetheless, these solutions exhibit two main limitations: first, the problem is formulated as a {\em static} optimization problem without considering the dynamic nature of service requests, a critical aspect in next-generation \ac{agi} services; second, due to the combinatorial nature of the problem, the corresponding formulations typically take the form of (NP-hard) mixed integer linear programs, and either heuristic solutions or loose approximation algorithms are developed, compromising the quality of the resulting solution.

-More recently, another line of work has addressed the \ac{sfc} optimization problem in {\em dynamic} scenarios, where one needs to make joint packet processing and routing decisions in an online manner \cite{FenLloTulMol:J18a,FenLloTulMol:J18b,zhang22multicast}.
+More recently, another line of work has addressed the \ac{sfc} optimization problem in {\em dynamic} scenarios, where one needs to make joint packet processing and routing decisions in an online manner \cite{kim2021dynamic, FenLloTulMol:J18a,FenLloTulMol:J18b,zhang2021multicast}.
+The work in \cite{kim2021dynamic} leverages Lagrange duality and saddle point theory to design an iterative algorithm that employs global candidate path information to optimize service chain multi-path routing and associated sending rates.
 The works in \cite{FenLloTulMol:J18a,FenLloTulMol:J18b} employ a generalized cloud network flow model that allows joint control of processing and transmission flows.
-The work in \cite{zhang22multicast} shows that the cloud network flow control problem (involving processing and transmission decisions) can be reduced to a packet routing problem on a {\em cloud layered graph} that includes extra edges to characterize the computation operations (i.e., data streams pushed through these edges are interpreted as being processed by a service function).
+The work in \cite{zhang2021multicast} shows that the cloud network flow control problem (involving processing and transmission decisions) can be reduced to a packet routing problem on a {\em cloud layered graph} that includes extra edges to characterize the computation operations (i.e., data streams pushed through these edges are interpreted as being processed by a service function).
 By this transformation, control policies designed for packet routing can be extended to address cloud network control problems.

 {\em Dynamic unicast routing} is a long-explored problem, with a number of existing algorithms known to maximize network throughput with bounded average delay.
 In particular, the \ac{bp} algorithm \cite{TasEph:J92} is a well-known approach for throughput-optimal routing that leverages Lyapunov drift control theory to steer data packets based on the {\em pressure} difference (differential queue backlog) between neighbor nodes.
 In addition, the \ac{ldp} control approach \cite{Nee:B10} extends the \ac{bp} algorithm to also minimize network operational cost (e.g., energy expenditure), while preserving throughput-optimality.
 However, both \ac{bp} and \ac{ldp} approaches can suffer from poor average delay performance, especially in low congestion scenarios, where packets can follow unnecessarily long, and sometimes even cyclic, paths for delivery \cite{BuiSriSto:C09}.
 To address this problem, \cite{YinShaRedLiu:J11} combines \ac{bp} and hop-distance based shortest-path routing, which can effectively reduce the average delay.